Institute of Forest Genetics, Dendrology and Botany

 History of the Institute

-The Institute of Forest Genetics, Dendrology and Botany derived from the Chair of Forest Genetics and Dendrology founded on January 1, 1960 after the Faculty of Forestry became independent from the former Faculty of Agriculture and Forestry.
+The Institute of Forest Genetics, Dendrology and Botany derived from the Chair of Forest Genetics and Dendrology founded on January 1, 1960 after the Faculty of Forestry and Wood Technology became independent from the former Faculty of Agriculture and Forestry.

-From the establishment in 1960 till 2007 the employees of the Institute were accommodated in the independent facility in the ground floor, surrounded by a garden, and on the second floor of the I.pavilion of the Faculty of Forestry.
-After the relocation into the new building of the Faculty of Forestry, the Institute was left without a garden, but it was relocated in a modernly equipped space, which, in addition to the office, is also provided with the molecular biological laboratory, a library, a dendrology collection, a workshop practicum, a classroom, a dendrology classroom and a microscopic practicum/workshop.
+From the establishment in 1960 till 2007 the employees of the Institute were accommodated in the independent facility in the ground floor, surrounded by a garden, and on the second floor of the I.pavilion of the Faculty of Forestry and Wood Technology.
+After the relocation into the new building of the Faculty of Forestry and Wood Technology, the Institute was left without a garden, but it was relocated in a modernly equipped space, which, in addition to the office, is also provided with the molecular biological laboratory, a library, a dendrology collection, a workshop practicum, a classroom, a dendrology classroom and a microscopic practicum/workshop.
 Former Heads of the Institute were: the academician Mirko Vidaković (1960-1990), prof. Ante Krstinić, PhD (1990-1998), prof. Ivo Trinajstić, PhD (1998-1999), prof. Davorin Kajba, PhD (1999-2004), prof. Jozo Franjić, PhD (2004-2008), prof. Marilena Idžojtić, PhD (2008-2012), Prof. Saša Bogdan, PhD (2012-2016), and since March 2016 prof. Željko Škvorc, PhD.